The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Three-dimensional case

-And the last and the most interesting case is the elongated dodecahedron $\mathcal{E}$.
-Here the manifold $\mathcal{E}_\delta$ is a sphere with four cuts correspondent to four vertical edges of the middle polytope of the figure \ref{3d}.
-And the fundamental group $\pi_1(\mathcal{E}_\delta)$ is the free group on three letters.
-We can take three cycles consist of two half-belts each around some edges that we deleted as independent generators.
-And the homology group $H_1(\mathcal{E}_\delta)$ is isomorphic to $\mathbb{Z}^3$.
+The most interesting case is the elongated dodecahedron $\mathcal{E}$.
+The manifold $\mathcal{E}_\delta$ is a sphere with four cuts.
+(The cuts correspond to four vertical edges of the middle polytope in Figure~\ref{3d}.)
+The fundamental group $\pi_1(\mathcal{E}_\delta)$ is the free group with 3 generators.
+We can take three cycles consisting of two half-belts each going around some deleted edge as independent generators.
+Thus, the homology group $H_1(\mathcal{E}_\delta,\mathbb{Z})$ is isomorphic to $\mathbb{Z}^3$.

+The manifold $\mathcal{E}_\pi$ is the real projective plane with two cuts, or equivalently, the M\"obius strip with one cut.
+One possible triangulation of (closure of) this surface on the figure \ref{pict:rp2}, the cuts are shaded with gray, and opposite points of the boundary circle are glued together as usual.

-The manifold $\mathcal{E}_\pi$ is the real projective plane with two cuts.
-So, fundamental group $\pi_1(\mathcal{E}_\pi)$ is generated by two cycles around cuts and arbitrary half-belt cycle but these three cycles are not independent.
-Groups of first homologies also can be found easily using that Betti number $h_1$ is $1$ (to check this one can calculate the Euler characteristic of $\mathcal{E}_\pi$).
-For $\mathbb{Q}$-homologies we have $H_1(\mathcal{E}_\pi,\mathbb{Z})=\mathbb{Z}\times T$, where $T$ is the torsion part of homologies group and does not affect on existence of canonical scaling.
-And $H_1(\mathcal{E}_\pi,\mathbb{Q})$ is just $\mathbb{Q}$.
-And in both case non-torsion part of group can be represented by cycle consist of two half-belt cycles around one of two cuts.
-So theorem \ref{vorgener} can be applied in this case also. \end{exam}
+Fundamental group $\pi_1(\mathcal{E}_\pi)$ is generated by two cycles around cuts and arbitrary half-belt cycle (one can use a cycle represented by half-circle from the figure \ref{pict:rp2} for that) but these three cycles are not independent.
+The group of one-dimensional homologies also can be found easily using that Betti number $h_1$ of $\mathcal{E}_\pi$ is $2$ (to check this one can calculate the Euler characteristic of $\mathcal{E}_\pi$ using figure \ref{pict:rp2}).
+For homology groups we have $H_1(\mathcal{E}_\pi,\mathbb{Z})=\mathbb{Z}^2\times T$, where $T$ is the torsion part of homology group and does not affect on existence of canonical scaling.
+And $H_1(\mathcal{E}_\pi,\mathbb{Q})$ is just $\mathbb{Q}^2$.
+In both cases generators of non-torsion part can be chosen as one half-belt cycle and composition of two half belt cycles around on of the cuts (or generating cycle of corresponding M\"obius strip and cycle around cut on the M\"obius strip).
+Thus Theorem \ref{vorgener} can be applied to this case as well. \end{exam}